SaiVidyaSri/ComplaintCare_OnlineManagementSystem/README.md

 # ResolveNow-Your-Platform-for-Online-Complaints
-ResolveNow is a web-based platform that allows users to file, track, and manage online complaints efficiently.
-Designed for transparency and user convenience, it streamlines the grievance redressal process.
+ResolveNow is an online complaint management platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It allows users to file, track, and manage complaints seamlessly, promoting transparency and efficient resolution.